wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 - Updated to be compatible with the new command based framework and PID Controller
 - C++: use uniform initialization of objects in header
 - C++: fix case of includes so that code compiles on case-sensitive filesystems
+- Use project name as default for save file

 Robot Characterization
 ----------------------